CSJohnLee/csjohnlee.github.io/README.md

 # C.S.
-John Lee's GitHub Portfolio
+John Lee's Data Science Portfolio

 Below is a list of projects from my GitHub repositories that I'd like to share with you.